xueqifan0120/cascon/Readme.md

 - Sign up and login to DSX: https://datascience.ibm.com/
 - Create a new project "Play Tennis"
-- Download file "tennis.csc" to your local machine
+- Download file "tennis.csv" to your local machine
     - Go to <https://github.com/mlhubca/cascon/blob/master/tennis.csv>
     - In the top right, righ click the Raw button
     - Save as...